 Dean of the College of Health and Human Services

-The College of Health and Human Services is comprised of 17 distinct disciplines housed within departments, along with centers, clinics, and institutes on campus.
-Each discipline partners with our community to achieve health and human services priorities and meet current workforce needs.
+The College of Health and Human Services is comprised of over 25 distinct disciplines housed within departments, along with centers, clinics, and institutes on campus.
+Our faculty and students partner with our community to achieve health and human services priorities and meet current workforce needs.
 We accomplish our educational mission through interdisciplinary education, practice-based learning, and student access to outstanding faculty educators.
-These disciplines include: Communication disorders, speech-language pathology, athletic training, exercise & sport science, physical education, school health education, healthcare studies, health science, respiratory therapy, marriage and family therapy, nursing, public health, social work, recreation management, therapeutic recreation, sport management, and tourism, hospitality & event management.

 |Health and Movement Sciences|